Portrait of Cosimo the Elder

 Cosimo the Elder was born in Florence on 10 April 1389, the first child of Giovanni di Bicci, wealthy wool trader and banker.
 While carrying on the traditional family business, he also fulfilled political and diplomatic assignments for the Florentine Republic.
-Considered the leader of the opposition of the ruling oligarchy led by his arch enemy Rinaldo degli Albizi, in 1433 he was exiled from Florence; but ten years later he was called back to his homeland by popular demand and from then on he automatically became the Lord of the city.
+Considered the leader of the opposition of the ruling oligarchy led by his arch enemy Rinaldo degli Albizi, in 1433 he was exiled from Florence; but in 1434 he was called back to his homeland by popular demand and from then on he automatically became the Lord of the city.
 Extremely active in all fields, he developed agriculture, boosted trade, completed noteworthy public works, such as rendering the Arno navigable, had churches, chapels and palaces built, named himself protector of all genres of art and promoted the rediscovery of classical literature.
 Under his rule, Florence became one of the most pioneering cities in Europe, so much so that his fellow citizens assigned him the title Pater Patriae.

 This posthumous portrait of him was commissioned to Pontormo by Goro Gori da Pistoia, probably by request of Pope Leo X, originally known as Giovanni de’ Medici.
 Since October 1519, Gori had been the head of the extraordinary administration of Florence and he had long been the secretary and loyal advisor of Lorenzo de’ Medici, Duke of Urbino, and grandson of the Pope, who had died on 4 May of the same year.
 The Duke’s death had left the main branch of the Medici dynasty with no legitimate heirs, but the birth of Cosimo on 12 June to Giovanni delle Bande Nere and Maria Salviati, descendant of the cadet branch of the family, renewed the household’s hope.
 In line with the wishes of the Pope, his godfather, the child had been baptised with the name of the head of the family.